 The Midwest Alliance for Mindfulness Peace Pod, our practice room, is a secular, sacred space.
 Most meditation and yoga teachers will tell you that it is important to reserve a special space for regular practice.
 It doesn’t have to be big or fancy – it could be a corner of your living room.
 It doesn’t even have to be yours – it could be a community yoga or meditation studio.
 The important part is that you have a space that is dedicated to this activity.
 In this way it becomes “sacred”.

 The ‘sacred’… is not a uniquely religious category’… occasions (such as marriage), persons (a lover), things (a ring), places (a registry office) and principles (equality and justice) that they value above all others, and that they see as set apart and inviolable: those things that may be deemed to be both secular and sacred. – Kim Knott

 In the beginning, a protected space provides us with some measure of quiet and freedom from distractions that makes it easier to practice.
 Later the space and the preparations and routines around it provide cues that help us drop in, transitioning from the world of doing to the experience of being.
 This is one of the reasons why sleep experts tell us we should use our bedrooms only for bedroom activities – the room itself becomes a cue for rest and rejuvenation.

-Certain spaces demand certain behavior – often for very practical reasons.
+Certain spaces have specific behavior guidelines – often for very practical reasons.
 For example, in a library, we speak in soft voices so as not to distract people from reading and research.
 The practice space also functions best when certain types of behavior are observed.
 For example, in the Peace Pod we take off our shoes, speak in soft voices, endeavor to arrive on time, and use the space for its intended purpose.
 Some of the reasons for special behavior in the practice space are purely functional while others are attitudes or observances that facilitate the practices:

-- Observance: Removing shoes is a symbolic act of leaving the outside world of distractions and busyness outside.
+- Removing shoes is a symbolic act of leaving the outside world of distractions and busyness outside.